Skip to main content

 Why it matters

-The in-between hop is one of the clearest, most common sources of infield errors on routine-looking plays, and recognizing it early is a trainable read rather than pure luck.
+This is one of the clearest and most common sources of infield errors on plays that look routine in a box score, and recognising it early is a trainable read rather than luck.

 How it shows up on video

-On video, an in-between hop that is handled well shows a late adjustment — either a forward attack to beat the hop or a controlled body-block — rather than a static glove attempt; a mishandled in-between hop typically shows the ball deflecting off the top or heel of the glove because the fielder committed to a single technique too early.
+On video, a well-handled awkward bounce shows a late but decisive adjustment.
+This means either a forward attack or a controlled body-block.
+Instead of a static glove reach.
+A mishandled one typically shows the ball deflecting off the top or heel of the glove.
+This is because the fielder committed to a single technique too early.

 Common mistakes

-• Committing to a glove-scoop or a standing catch too early, before recognizing that the hop is arriving in the awkward in-between zone
+• Committing to a glove-scoop or a standing catch before recognising that the ball is arriving in the awkward zone

-• Freezing rather than making a late adjustment step to convert the hop into a more manageable short hop
+• Freezing instead of taking a late adjustment step to convert the arrival into something catchable

 • Trying for a clean pick on a ball better handled by blocking it with the body to keep it in front